fireundubh/playwithfire/pyro.md

 </Imports>
 ```

-To import from GitHub repositories, the following arguments have been added:
+To import from GitHub repositories, the `--access-token` argument must be provided.
+The following arguments support remotes.

 Argument | Required | Description | Type | Default Value
 :--- | :--- | :--- | :--- | :---